-A 13-year-old girl student of National Public School (NPS) in Rajajinagar has gone missing since Wednesday morning.
+A 13-year-old girl student of a school has gone missing since Wednesday morning.

-Few days back, Bangalore woke up to the news of a teenager missing and several messages followed on WhatsApp and Facebook after that.
-For next two days, her parents were clueless and strangers were also trying to help them by forwarding the messages to friends and family members.
+A few days back, Bangalore woke up to the news of a teenager missing and several messages followed on WhatsApp and Facebook after that.
+For the next two days, her parents were clueless and strangers were also trying to help them by forwarding the messages to friends and family members.

-But, on the other hand, what Poojitha did was also not right and justified.
+But, on the other hand, what that girl did was also not right and justified.
 We need to teach our kids to –

 - Be strong– As nobody knows what future holds for us, so, we should be prepared to face anything in life.